 Just 10 pages of yellow A4 paper and about 10 sheets of Green A4 paper and voila…. a beautiful Paper Christmas tree.
-My inspiration came from this pin on Pinterest but I can’t find who it is from – I am really sorry for not refering.

 It was such a hit in the classroom today – I love my colleagues idea of adding stars with childrens wishes on and doesn’t it look amazing!
 Our room is starting to feel Christmassy!